Age Pension eligibility

 Case study example: Sue

-Sue is 70 years old, single, and wants to ensure that her basic living costs are covered.
+Sue is 70 years old, single, and wants to make sure her basic living costs are covered.

 Let’s compare how Centrelink would assess $100,000 of Sue’s money if she puts it into either a Retirement Income account or a Lifetime Pension.1